EU to urge mediation with Russia over Ukraine

 CLOSE RELATIONS

 Russia is the EU's biggest trading partner after the United States and China, with 123 billion euros ($170 billion) of goods exported there in 2012.
-It is also the EU's most important single energy supplier, accounting for more than a quarter of all EU consumption of oil and gas.
+It is also the EU's most important single supplier of energy products, accounting for more than a quarter of all EU consumption of oil and gas.

 Relations between Brussels and Moscow have deteriorated over the last year, with EU governments expressing anger over Moscow's pressure on former Soviet republics hoping to forge closer economic ties with Europe, including Ukraine.